UndeadRedPanda/posture/README.md

 # Posture
 Posture is a simple configurable mock SMTP server to test your emails built with Deno.
 It is not meant to actually deliver anything.
-This server was designed only for receiving and saving SMTP commands for development, debugging or testing purposes.
+This server was designed only for receiving and saving SMTP commands for development or testing purposes.

 The SMTP server of this project implements the relevant parts of [RFC 2821](https://tools.ietf.org/html/rfc2821) to the best of my capacity/desire to for this project.
-To see what we've implemented, you can peep [the implementation list](#implentation-details).f there are certain parts of the standard that you need that aren't supported or don't work as they should, feel free to make a PR or file an issue!
+To see what is implemented, you can peep [the implementation list](#implentation-details).
+If there are certain parts of the standard that you need that aren't supported or don't work as they should, feel free to make a PR or file an issue!

 ## How to use
 ```sh